 - Adaptation to various conditions for improved performance

-Analyzing these structures typically involves identifying the underlying trend, support and resistance levels, chart & candlestick patterns, and trendlines.
+Analyzing price structure typically involves identifying the underlying trend, support and resistance levels, chart & candlestick patterns, and trendlines.

 Based on the results of such analysis, experts typically classify their findings in three ways: